Kamus

 Core Capabilities: The “Four-Headed Dragon” Architecture at the Reasoning Layer (Multi-Agent System)

-These four core personas share the underlying model weights, but are endowed with distinctly different task orientations and system prompts during the reasoning process via Multi-Agent Reinforcement Learning (MARL):
+These four personas share the same base model weights, but they run with different roles and prompts, trained through Multi-Agent Reinforcement Learning (MARL):

 1. Grock (The Captain)